-3. CRITICAL JUDGEMENTS USED IN ACCOUNTING POLICIES
+3. CRITICAL JUDGEMENTS USED IN APPLYING ACCOUNTING POLICIES

-In applying the accounting policies set out on pages 12-37, the council has had to make certain judgments about balances and transactions which may be uncertain depending on future events.
+In applying the accounting policies set out on pages 12-37, the council has had to make certain judgments about complex transactions or those which may be uncertain depending on future events.